English Homes and Gardens

 The late Queen Elizabeth, the Queen Mother, spent her honeymoon here as the guest of the notorious society hostess Mrs. Ronald Greville.
 The rooms, collections and gardens all reflect Mrs. Greville’s status in Edwardian society.
 The many National Trust room guides help bring this period in English history to life.
 Both a café and coffee shop are available for you to take breaks as you learn and explore.

-This house, as well as others, did service to the country during World War I by providing a place for wounded military to recover from their injuries.
+This house, as well as others, did service during World War I by providing a place for wounded military officers to recover from their injuries.
 You can imagine them sitting in the canvas lounge chairs overlooking the expansive lawn.
 Bring a book; you’re invited to take a chair for yourself as well.

-Depart to the airport for your flight home, or continue on to London (see optional post-trip extension to London below).
+Depart to the airport for your flight home.

 Here's what's included: